Toronto Transit Commission bus system: Eglinton East

+If the planned Eglinton East LRT enters revenue service, then Rapid TO bus lanes overlapping the LRT alignment would be removed.

 Jane

 The Jane bus priority lanes will run along Jane Street between Eglinton Avenue and Steeles Avenue.
 These lanes were expected to open in 2021, but their setup has been delayed to allow for public consultation in 2023.

 The Jane route is next in priority for implementation because: